A07285 Summary:

 16 tive exposure, signs and symptoms of trauma, triggers of a traumatic

-17 event, coping mechanisms, suicide prevention, as well as available
+17 event, coping mechanisms, suicide or self-harm prevention, as well as

-18 tools, resources, and local mental health services for first responder
+18 available tools, resources, and local mental health services for first

-19 peer volunteers, volunteer and paid individuals who are trained to
+19 responder peer volunteers, volunteer and paid individuals who are

-20 respond to emergency situations and provide immediate assistance and
+20 trained to respond to emergency situations and provide immediate assist-

-21 care to those in need.
-This would include individuals who work as fire-
+21 ance and care to those in need.
+This would include individuals who work

 EXPLANATION--Matter in italics (underscored) is new; matter in brackets